 Sue Adams studied at the École des Beaux-Arts in Nice, France in 1973 and completed her BFA at the University of Windsor in 1976.
 Over the past 30 years, her work been exhibited in many group and solo exhibitions in Canada, including in Ottawa, Toronto, and Montreal, and in the United States and France.
 Her sculpture “Leda” was installed at the Welcome Centre at the University of Windsor in 2015.
 Her work is held in many private collections in Canada and the United States and she has been awarded grants from the Ontario Arts Council and the Canada Council.
 Born in Windsor, Ontario she continues to work from her studio near Almonte, Ontario.

-Sue Adam’s work will be featured in a solo exhibition March 10 – April 16, 2017.
-Contact the Gallery to inquire about the works below.
+Sue Adams’ work was recently featured in a solo exhibition METAPHOR at Sivarulrasa Gallery from March 10 to April 16, 2017.